NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

 See :numref:`jitter_ip` for a longer explanation regarding interest point matches.

-Solve for jitter with the intrinsic ``--tri-weight`` constraint.
+Solve for jitter with the intrinsic ``--tri-weight`` ground constraint (:numref:`jitter_ground`).
 Normally, the cameras should be bundle-adjusted and aligned to the reference DEM, and then below the option ``--input-adjustments-prefix`` should be used, but in this case the initial cameras were accurate enough, so these steps were skipped.

 ::